-Creating an outdoor room
+Creating an outdoor room in Queensland

 Queensland has a beautiful climate and one that allows for a largely outdoor lifestyle.
 But for many people, a simple deck doesn’t quite cut it.
 They want to enjoy the outdoors with a degree of comfort.
 The type of comfort that only an outdoor room can offer.

 Outdoor living areas are not a new concept, just look at any older style home and chances are you will see large verandahs adorned with outdoor settings.
 The major difference is that today we do things better.
 The verandahs of the past have made way for outdoor rooms and alfresco areas with a degree of refinement never before thought of.

 So let’s look at some of the basics that go into making an outdoor room.

 Where to build the outdoor room:

 The one thing to keep in mind about the outdoors is that it is ‘outdoors’.
 It’s not inside where windows, walls and doors protect us from the elements.
 This needs to be taken into account when designing an outdoor room.

 A new home, or renovation, should take advantage of the most suitable aspects of the home.
 Which areas will give you the best views?

 Do these areas benefit from cooling breezes in summer?
 Are these areas adversely affected by the harsh summer sun?
 All of these factors and more need to be considered.

 For this reason, you would not typically build an outdoor room on the western side of your home.
 The summer sun beating down on a hot afternoon could quickly render this area unliveable.
 Ideally, your outdoor room will receive the benefits of the warming early morning sun in winter, whilst avoiding any direct sunlight later in the year when things start to heat up.